 The Directorate of Human Resources provides the Fort Hamilton community with essential human resources support services to enhance the quality of life for those who work, live, and raise families at Fort Hamilton and the surrounding communities in support of Soldier For Life (SFL).
 The Directorate of Human Resources is made up of the following divisions and programs:

-The Directorate of Plans, Training, Mobilization & Security executes security programs, plans and executes the emergency management and antiterrorism, coordinates and tracks the execution of tasks and orders, and supervises contingency planning for Fort Hamilton.
+The Directorate of Plans, Training, Mobilization & Security executes security programs, plans and executes the emergency management and antiterrorism programs, coordinates and tracks the execution of tasks and orders, and supervises contingency planning for Fort Hamilton.

 The mission of the Directorate of Public Works is to provide and maintain Fort Hamilton's infrastructure and facilities to protect the health and welfare of soldiers, their families, tenants, and civilians.
 They advise and assist the garrison commander and staff on all matters involving all facilities on the installation, including current and future real property usage; maintenance, repair and replacement of facilities; environmental requirements and efficiencies: snow removal: and coordination of housing requirement.